 4.4.5 Registrar shall not insert or renew any domain name in the Registry System in a manner contrary to (i) any ICANN consensus policy stating a list or specification of excluded names that is in effect at the time of insertion or renewal, or (ii) any list of names to be reserved from registration as required by the Registry Operator.

 4.4.6 Registrar shall not register domain names in the Registry System for their own account or for accounts of a Registrar’s affiliate for the purpose of trafficking in domain names for sale, resale or transfer to applicants.
-Furthermore, Registrar shall not enable, contribute or willingly aid any third party to achieve the said purpose.
+Furthermore, Registrar shall not willingly engage any third party to achieve the said purposes.

 4.4.7 Registrar must accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed.